FridayMarch26th/FridayMarch26th.github.io/_notes/traverse-pops.md

 		<img src="/assets/notes/traversal-pops/traverse_pops_initial.far.jpg">
 </div>

-In [this example](/notes/traversal-attrib) we sent energy along our curve network using attribs, this time we're going to use POPs.

-The crux of the effect is to position a point on a prim with a common VEX function, primuv().
+The crux of the effect is to position a particle on a prim with a common VEX function, primuv().
 Each prim has an intrinsic set of uvs, only the U component of which is relevant to a polyline.
-We can use this U value to sample the position (and indeed any attrib) of any point along that prim, moving points along prims by offsetting our sample.
+We can use this U value to sample the position (and indeed any attrib) of any point along that prim, moving particles along prims by offsetting our sample.

 ![PrimUV](../assets/notes/traversal-pops/primuv.gif)